 What Are The Profits On Online Courses?

-The profit margin of digital teaching varies from trainer to trainer and course to course.
+The profit margin when creating an online course varies from trainer to trainer and course to course.
 There is no one definite equation to calculate how much you can make selling education online because there are a bunch of factors that impact the profit-making.

 For starters, the topic is crucial in determining the shape of your profit curve.
 Then, how targeted is the content?
 That is, what is your target market, and how well does your course speak to it?